 Activities increasingly focused on higher margin activities (e.g. music, semiconductors, gaming) […]

 The profitability of the Pictures unit (4.1%) remains substantially lower than that of peers (+10%)

 The cornerstone of Sony's gaming strategy, the PS4 game console, is nearing the end of its life cycle. […]

 - What is the player's financial position?

-The financial indicators included in the report include: Consolidated net sales, Consolidated operating income and margin, Consolidated net profit and margin, R&I spending and ratio, Number of R&I employees, Sales by segment, Sales performance by segment, Sales by region, Profitability ratios, Liquidity ratios, Solvency ratios, Free cash flow and Capital expenditure.
+The financial indicators included in the report include: Consolidated net revenues, Consolidated operating income and margin, Consolidated net profit and margin, R&D spending and ratio, Sales by segment, Sales performance by segment, Sales by region, Sales performance by region, Profitability ratios, Liquidity ratios, Solvency ratios and Free cash flow and capital expenditure.